Frequently Asked Questions

 On most weekdays, office hours are from 8 am to 4 pm CET, but Lene Dræby Kottal is flexible about the time of the planning call.
 A time that fits both will be planned, and evening or weekend meetings is an option, too.

-Lene can call you on your phone or set up an online meeting via Zoom or Google Meet.
+Lene can call you on your phone or set up an online meeting.
 You may have done your own research about the subject in collaboration with a relative.
 If you want it, one or more of your relatives can join the online meeting.

 Should I prepare anything for the planning call?